Saadullahkhan3/Digital-ilm/README.md

 - The student’s score is calculated and saved.

 ### Leaderboard
-- Anyone can view students' names and their scores after attempting a quiz.
+- Anyone can view students' names and their scores for any specific question sheet.
 - Students who are redirected after completing a question sheet have their result displayed at the top of the leaderboard with a special card and a shareable URL.

 ### Tutor Profile